ashton314/emacs-bedrock/README.md

 Stepping stones to a better Emacs experience

+**ACHTUNG!**

+This makes use of some Emacs 29.1 features!
+Fortunately these features should all be stable, but you will have serious troubles if you try using this unmodified on anything earlier.

+For testing, you can run `emacs --init-directory path/to/emacs-bedrock/` and all the customizations and package installations will be isolated to the project directory.
+Emacs should only add files that are already in the `.gitignore`.

 ## Synopsis

 An *extremely* minimal Emacs starter kit uses *no* external packages by default, and only ELPA packages on an opt-in basis.
 Intended to be copied once and then modified as the user grows in knowledge and power.